 - Rent deferment with amortization: Rent is deferred for a period of time and the value of the deferment is then amortized over the remaining months of the lease or a set schedule (ex.
 The deferred amount is paid back over the next six months).

 - Discounted rent: In lieu of free rent, the landlord allows the tenant to pay a percentage of what they're required to pay (ex.
 50%).
-This is a great hybrid solution because it can provide some relief for the tenant while helping the landlord to keep some income coming in to cover the operational costs of running the building.
+This is a great hybrid solution because it can provide some relief for the tenant while helping the landlord to keep some income coming in to cover the mortgage, insurance and operational costs of running the building.
 This approach can then be combined with any of the other strategies above (ex.
 6 months of 1/2 rent with 3 months of paid rent added to the final months of the lease.

 - Security deposit conversion: The landlord agrees to apply the tenant's cash security deposit towards rent.
 This is especially effective for tenants who do not have much term remaining on their lease.